doki-theme/doki-theme-vscode/README.md

 **Background Wallpaper** is probably one of the best features of the plugin.
 This feature will set the background image to the current theme's official wallpaper.

 **Important!!** Installing theme assets requires me to corrupt VS-Code by modifying CSS.
 You will have to use the "Remove Sticker/Background" command to restore VS Code back to supported status before unistalling.
-[This plugin](https://marketplace.visualstudio.com/items?itemName=lehni.vscode-fix-checksums) can remove the annoying `Unsupported` warning.
+You can close VSCode and start it back up remove the annoying `Unsupported` warning.
+The plugin automatically fixes VSCode's checksums.

 **Glass Pane effect**